MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 ### 1️⃣ 5' Transcriptome Analysis

-For transcriptome analysis, please refer to dnbc4tools rna run.
-The 5' transcriptome analysis requires adding the parameter `--end5` to the single-cell RNA main process analysis.
+For transcriptome analysis, please refer to `dnbc4tools rna run`.
+The 5' transcriptome analysis main pipeline requires adding the `--end5` parameter to the standard single-cell RNA analysis workflow.

 To generate an expression matrix for a single sample, here is an example step or script template: